NVSL/CSE141pp-SimpleCNN/README.md

 ![](https://travis-ci.com/NVSL/CSE141pp-SimpleCNN.svg?branch=master)

 Canela is a simple convolutional neural network library.
 It's main goal is to be easy to understand.
 It is, by design, completely unoptimized.
-The code is easy to understand but very slow.
+The code is easy to understand but pretty slow.

-It was developed for teaching purposes.

 ## Setup and Installation